Explore AI workloads

 Speech recognition enables AI to process spoken input, which speech synthesis enables it to vocalize output.

-At the bottom of the chat interface, use the Voice input (🎤) button to initiate speech recognition, allow access to your microphone if prompted, and say “What is a vocoder?”.
+2. At the bottom of the chat interface, use the Voice input (🎤) button to initiate speech recognition, allow access to your microphone if prompted, and say “Tell me about computer speech”.

 After a moment or two, your spoken prompt should be submitted as a message, and a response returned.
 The response should then be vocalized using speech synthesis.